-Degas was a French painter and sculptor whose innovative composition, skilful drawing and perceptive analysis of figures in motion made him one of the masters of modern art in the late nineteenth century.
-‘People call me the painter of dancing girls’, he said to the art dealer Ambroise Vollard.
-‘It has never occurred to them that my chief interest in dancers lies in rendering movement and painting pretty clothes.’
+Edgar Degas was a French painter and sculptor whose perceptive analysis of figures in motion made him one of the great masters of modern art in the late nineteenth century.

-Degas is sometimes classed with the Impressionists, and indeed he exhibited with them in seven of their eight exhibitions.
-However, his training in classical draughtsmanship and his dislike of painting directly from nature produced a related but distinctive style.
+Degas is sometimes classed with the Impressionists, though his training in classical draughtsmanship and his aversion to painting directly from nature produced a related but distinctive style.
 After 1865, under the influence of the budding Impressionist movement, Degas moved away from historical subjects and portraits in favour of contemporary themes.
-Unlike the Impressionists, he preferred to work in the studio, as he was not interested in the study of natural light.
-He was attracted by theatrical subjects and most of his works depict racecourses, theatres, cafés, music halls or boudoirs.
+Unlike the Impressionists, however, he preferred to work in the studio and was attracted by theatrical subjects; most of his works depict racecourses, theatres, cafés and music halls.